Source of Income Protection Legislation

 Planning & ZoningPlanning & Zoning

-The City of St. Louis has a SOI protection ordinance.
+The City of St. Louis has a SOI protection ordinance (Ordinance 7119).
+The City of Chicago also has an SOI protection ordinance

 Thirteen States have added SOI protection provisions, many of which are under human rights laws.
-The language in each statue varies, but the overall idea and message of the law remains the same.
+While the language in each statue varies, the overall message remains the same.
 Common terms used include “source of income,” “public assistance,” and “recipient of federal, state or local assistance.”
 States with these provisions include:

 Massachusetts- Chapter 151 b, Section 4